oniani/frames/README.md

 main :: IO ()
 main = do
-    printMf $ removeRowByID       2   fromSample  -- Removing a row by id printMf $ removeColumnByName "C4" fromSample  -- Removing a column by name
+    printMf $ removeRowByIndex   2    fromSample  -- Removing a row by index printMf $ removeColumnByName "C4" fromSample  -- Removing a column by name
 ```